shabados/presenter/README.md

 ### Packaging with Electron

+Windows?
+You must install [windows-build-tools](!https://www.npmjs.com/package/windows-build-tools), by running `npm install --global --production windows-build-tools` in an administrator Powershell.

 Run `npm run pack` to generate the binaries to test for your platform, and `npm run dist` to build an installer.

 Electron-builder is used internally.

+The backend will then run on port 42424.